 I've been meaning to get into XCOM for a long time, and it was with Chimera Squad that I finally took the plunge.
-I haven't really given strategy games a chance since I obsessed over the grand strategy of Medieval: Total War almost two decades ago, but I decided to break my long tactics duck after hearing Firaxis' latest is especially beginner friendly.
+I haven't really given strategy games a chance since I obsessed over the grand strategy of Medieval: Total War almost two decades ago, but I decided to break my long tactics duck after hearing Firaxis' latest is especially beginner-friendly.

 And that has been my experience so far.
-Not only is it half price (less than $10/£8.50), I can also get straight into the action with pre-made characters with existing back stories.
+Not only is it half price ($10/£8.50), I can also get straight into the action with pre-made characters with existing back stories.
 Rather than carefully crafting my own characters only for them to ignominiously die shortly after, I can get started straight away with heroes designed by folk much more creative than me.
 Curiously, though, it's not the strategic action in XCOM: Chimera Squad that's sticking with me, not the last-gasp evacs and crucial critical shots, but its transport system.

 I'm specifically referring to the hologram of the game's urban setting, City 31.
 Here governing forces are attempting to cling onto an uneasy peace between humans and aliens, and you use this transparent model in the pre-battle menus to plan your squad's next move.
 You need to pick your battles carefully: Mission rewards vary, and you need to ensure that you don't neglect any of City 31's assorted districts for fear of unrest.

 The city map is a utility, in other words.
 A tool with which to help Chimera Squad protect the city.
 For me, however, it's an infrastructural work of art.
 Chimera Squad just has the most astounding traffic flow of any city I've ever seen.
 So much as a glance at the gif above will be enough to make any town planner despair.